-- (a) recording managerial responsibility for each asset. - identification of additions and disposals. (b) - identification of all repairs and maintenance expenses. (c) - (d) physical security of assets. - periodic verification of the existence of, condition of, and title to, assets recorded; (e) - identification and reporting of all costs associated with the retention of an asset. (f) - reporting, recording and safekeeping of cash, cheques, and negotiable (g) instruments.
+- (a) recording managerial responsibility for each asset. - (b) identification of additions and disposals. - (c) identification of all repairs and maintenance expenses. - (d) physical security of assets. - (e) periodic verification of the existence of, condition of, and title to, assets recorded; - (f) identification and reporting of all costs associated with the retention of an asset. - (g) reporting, recording and safekeeping of cash, cheques, and negotiable instruments.